Dan Kennedy is the duke of direct response. 👑

 - Offer a strong guarantee to overcome objections and uncertainty.

-- Offer free trials to get people trying the product and wanting more.
+- Offer free trials to get people to try the product and want more.